webdestroya/remote-shell/README.md

 > Note: Any of the arguments can be provided using environment variables by prefixing the flag with `C87RS_` (i.e. `C87RS_PORT`)

+You can also provide a single SSH key via the environment variable: `C87_RSHELL_AUTHORIZED_KEY`.
+The value is the same format used in a normal authorized key file. (`ssh-rsa XXXXX`)

-## Docker Image Variants
+## Docker Image

-Each of the variants listed below will have the following scheme for `<version>`:
+#### Tagging Scheme
 * `v#` - updated to the latest version of this major release
 * `v#.#` - updated to the latest version of this minor release
 * `v#.#.#` - will not change, is locked to this specific tag.
 * `latest` - updated to the latest release

-Additionally, images are multi-architecture and are available for the following platforms:
+Images are multi-architecture and are available for the following platforms:
 * `linux/amd64`
 * `linux/arm64`

-#### `remote-shell:<version>`
-This is the primary image, build on Ubuntu and will be compatible with nearly all Linux flavors.

-#### `remote-shell:<version>-alpine`
-This image contains a binary that was built on Alpine Linux.
-If you are using an Alpine based image, use this variant.

 ## Usage